3uild-3thos/govcontract/contract/readme.md

 - **Vote Distribution**: For/Against/Abstain percentages must total 100% (10,000 basis points)
 - **Timing**: Voting occurs within specified epoch ranges, not slot-based
 - **Validator Voting**: Each validator can vote once, but can modify their vote
-- **Vote Override**: Delegators can override validator votes using stake accounts and merkle proofs
+- **Vote Override**: Delegators can override validator votes using stake accounts and merkle proofs, even if the validator hasn't voted yet

 ### Merkle Proof Verification

 - All stake-related operations (support, voting, vote override) require valid merkle proofs
 - Proofs are verified against external snapshot programs
 - Consensus results and meta merkle proofs must be owned by the snapshot program
+- The CLI automatically initializes required PDAs if they don't exist

 ## Events

 The contract emits comprehensive events for all major governance actions.
-Frontend applications and external services can listen to these events to track governance activity in real-time.
+Frontend applications and external services can listen to these events in real-time.
 All events are automatically included in the generated IDL.

 ### ProposalCreated